Mama Living Abroad

 Egg whites: The egg white has lots of protein, which helps form the cookie’s structure, and lots of water, which interacts with the flour’s proteins.

-Filling: Traditional Hamantachen fillings are poppy seeds paste, chocolate spread, chocolate chip, jams, and prunes.
+Filling: Traditional Hamantaschen fillings are poppy seeds paste, chocolate spread, chocolate chip, jams, and prunes.

-Add-ins (optional): If you want to add some extra goodies to your Hamantachen such vanilla extract, lemon zest, and orange zest—you can.
+Add-ins (optional): If you want to add some extra goodies to your Hamantaschen such vanilla extract, lemon zest, and orange zest—you can.

 How to Make Hamantaschen?